-The History of the Osceola Mill House
+The History of Osceola Mill House

-Osceola Mill House DrawingThis area of eastern Lancaster County is known as the Pequea Valley for the Pequea Creek which winds throughout the county, surrounds our house on three sides, and empties into the Susquehanna River around what is now known as Holtwood.
+This area of eastern Lancaster County is known as the Pequea Valley for the Pequea Creek which winds throughout the county.
+The creek surrounds our house on three sides, and empties into the Susquehanna River around what is now known as Holtwood.
 The earliest of the inhabitants of the land were the Conestoga Tribe of Native Americans who were said to be a peaceful tribe who traded with the European settlers and converted very early to Christianity.
-The Pequea Valley was included in the original land grant when King Charles II conveyed all of Pennsylvania to William Penn on March 4 1681.
+The Pequea Valley was part of the original land grant from King Charles II to William Penn on March, 4 1681.
 European settlers quickly arrived in the new colony, most of them seeking the religious freedom promised by Penn.
 Upon accepting the charter Penn jubilantly wrote, “It is a clear and just thing, and my God who has given it me through many difficulties, will, I believe, bless and make it the seed of a nation.”
 The Huguenots settled in nearby Paradise, but the majority of the Valley became the new home for the Swiss-German Mennonite and Amish colonists.

 Unfortunately, Samuel Patterson did not live long after building the mill.
 Orphans Court records show that in 1758 the executors of Patterson’s estate – James Patterson and Matthew Slaymaker – sold the 120 acres of land, the grist mill, the water rights, and various houses and other buildings to Jacob Ludwig (sometimes spelled Ludwick) and his wife Elizabeth.

-Osceola Mill House Peak StoneIt was Jacob and Elizabeth who in 1766 built the “Mill House Mansion” as their family home.
+It was Jacob and Elizabeth who in 1766 built the “Mill House Mansion” as their family home.
 If you carefully step out onto Osceola Mill Road and look up to the peak of the west-facing wall, you can see the date stone there that reads “JL.W.E.1766” which means “Jacob Ludwig and his wife Elizabeth in 1766” .
 The house was built of locally-mined limestone in a fine Georgian style.
 Our Gathering Room was their kitchen or great room with its walk-in hearth and baking ovens.
 The Living Room and Dining Room with their detailed mantel and woodwork, are thought to be original to the home.
 The second floor held three bedrooms – what is now The Blue Room and the two bathrooms, The Rose Room and bath, and The Green Room.
-There is an unsubstantiated legend handed down to us that when he finished building the mansion and moved his family into it, Jacob was visited by the local Church Elders who told him that the house was a bit too fancy for a good Mennonite family and that he should tear it down and start over.
+There is an unsubstantiated legend that when he finished building the mansion and moved his family into it, Jacob was visited by the local Church Elders who told him that the house was a bit too fancy for a good Mennonite family and that he should tear it down and start over.
 Gratefully, he apparently declined and left the Church instead.

-The Ludwigs had three children, Jacob, Catherine and Elizabeth who were raised in the house.
-Land records show that on May 21, 1783 Jacob and Elizabeth Ludwig sold the property to Catherine and her husband George Eckert.
+The Ludwigs had three children, Jacob, Catherine and Elizabeth, who were raised in the house.
+Land records show that on May 21, 1783 Jacob and Elizabeth Ludwig sold the property to Catherine and her husband, George Eckert.
 George Eckert is said to have expanded both his property holdings surrounding the creek as well as the milling business itself.
 Assessment lists from 1783 through 1796 list the property of George Eckert as including a grist mill, sawmills, a forge, several horses, cattle and a female servant.
-Their son, George Eckert, Jr. is noted in local history as an industrialist and quite a wealthy man who used his inherited property and more importantly the inherited water rights to increase his wealth and prominence.
+Their son, George Eckert, Jr., is noted in local history as an industrialist and quite a wealthy man who used his inherited property and more importantly the inherited water rights to increase his wealth and prominence.

 The property was divided over time, but the bulk of the holdings were transferred through the Eckert family for several generations until sold on April 1, 1868 to Israel and Nancy Rohrer.
 The property transferred at that time included “31 acres of land, a grist mill, sawmill, plaster mill, a two-story stone house, stone barn, two tenant houses, two stables and water rights”.
 Unfortunately, that period was not a good economic period for the State of Pennsylvania.
 Much of the mining and milling business was leaving the State and going out West, leaving Pennsylvania businesses in dire straits.
 Israel and Nancy Rohrer lost the property in 1874 to foreclosure in a public sale to David Landis for $17,500.
 Curiously, David Landis resold the property four days later to Martin Rohrer (a relative?) .

-Osceola MillIt appears that the mill and property never regained the prosperity once enjoyed under the Ludwig and Eckert Family.
+It appears that the mill and property never regained the prosperity once enjoyed under the Ludwig and Eckert Family.
 Over the next one hundred years the property was transferred, divided, sold and inherited, often for less than the original purchase price.
 By 1980, the mill, the foreman’s house across the road, and the Mill House Mansion were all separately deeded.
 The Mill was closed and the building was in total disrepair and in danger of being raised.
-It was purchased and lovingly restored as a private residence by Charles Shoemaker who remains the current owner.
+It was purchased and lovingly restored as a private residence by Charles Shoemaker,who remains the current owner.
 The foreman’s house was purchased by Dr. Edward Frost, a New York City dentist, and his wife who used it as their county get-a-way until he sold it in 2013 to a local Amish neighbor.
 The Mill House Mansion and approximately one acre of land continued to be a private residence until it was converted to a Bed and Breakfast in the mid-1980s.
-Several owners have lovingly restored and cared for the home over the years until we bought the Mill House in 2006.
+Several owners have lovingly restored and cared for the home over the years.

 We feel grateful and blessed to be able to be the stewards of this historic home for a period of time.
 It is our pleasure to continue the loving care of the property and to share it with you, our guests.
 May you feel the peace and comfort that she has given to families and guests for more than 240 years.